FalkorDB/docs/known_limitations.md

 ## Relationship uniqueness in patterns

-When a relation in a match pattern is not referenced elsewhere in the query, RedisGraph will only verify that at least one matching relation exists (rather than operating on every matching relation).
+When a relation in a match pattern is not referenced elsewhere in the query, FalkorDB will only verify that at least one matching relation exists (rather than operating on every matching relation).

 In some queries, this will cause unexpected behaviors.
 Consider a graph with 2 nodes and 2 relations between them: